-We Make Sure Your Objectives Are Incorporated Into Your Will And Other Estate Planning Documents
+Ensuring Your Objectives Are Incorporated Into Your Estate Plan

-Some individuals only need an estate plan composed of a will and powers of attorney, which designates someone to make health care and financial decisions in the event the person is unable to do so.
+Some individuals need only an estate plan composed of a will and powers of attorney, which designate someone to make health care and financial decisions if the person is unable to do so.
 For others, however, additional estate planning tools are necessary to accomplish specific objectives.

 Trusts Can Accomplish A Variety Of Goals